 If you have Medicare or a PPO: No. HMO’s usually require one.
 Generally you can call your doctor and ask him/her to fax us a referral.
 We would be happy to assist you by faxing our referral form to your doctor.

-Some of the risks include: Risk of developing high blood pressure, heart disease, diabetes and stroke Daytime sleepiness and fatigue Cognitive impairment and poor job performance Anxiety, depression, memory loss and dementia, hypertension, cardiac disease, stroke, and traffic accidents.
+Anxiety, depression, memory loss and dementia, hypertension, cardiac disease, stroke, and traffic accidents.

 Usually that is the best way.
 Our physician will perform an extensive review of your medical history with a special focus on sleep and she will perform a physical exam aimed at uncovering common causes of sleep disruption.
 She will evaluate you for one of the more than 80 sleep disorders that are currently known.
 Some sleep disorders may be treated without requiring a sleep study, while others require a sleep study to determine which disorder you may have and its severity.
 This visit not only insures that we are providing you with the best possible service, but it is also preferred by the sleep center to meet the high standards of accreditation by the American Academy of Sleep Medicine.
 Our physician may refer a patient directly for a sleep study if it is for suspected Obstructive Sleep Apnea and the patient is in very good health.